ContentSquare/apple-sample-app/README.md

 ## 🧐 Pick your favorite dependency manager

-* **[CocoaPods](https://github.com/ContentSquare/iOS-sample-app/tree/master/Pod%20Sample)** - iOS sample app that uses CocoaPods.
+* **[CocoaPods](https://github.com/ContentSquare/apple-sample-app/tree/master/Pod%20Sample)** - iOS sample app that uses CocoaPods.
-* **[Swift Package Manager](https://github.com/ContentSquare/iOS-sample-app/tree/master/SPM%20Sample)** - iOS sample that uses Swift Package Manager.
+* **[Swift Package Manager](https://github.com/ContentSquare/apple-sample-app/tree/master/SPM%20Sample)** - iOS sample that uses Swift Package Manager.

 ## 📚 Docs

-If you wish to learn more about the Contentsquare SDK you can find the documentation [here](https://docs.contentsquare.com/ios/)
+If you wish to learn more about the Contentsquare SDK you can find the documentation [here](https://docs.contentsquare.com/en/csq-sdk-ios/)

-If you wish to learn more about the Error Analysis SDK you can find the documentation [here](https://docs.contentsquare.com/ios-sdk-error-analysis/)
+If you wish to learn more about the Error Analysis you can find the documentation [here](https://docs.contentsquare.com/en/csq-sdk-ios/error-analysis/)